getgauge/documentation/user/advanced_readings/continue_on_failure.md

 ## Caveats

+- Continue on failure comes into play at post execution, i.e. after the step method is executed.
+If there is a failure in executing the step, ex. parameter count/type mismatch, Gauge will not honour the `ContinueOnFailure` flag.
 - Continue on failure does not apply to [hooks](../language_features/execution_hooks.md).
 Hooks always fail on first error.
 - Step implementations are still non-recoverable by default and Gauge does not execute subsequent steps upon failure.
 To make a step implementation continue on failure, it needs to be explicitly marked in the test code.
 - There is no way to globally mark a test run to treat all steps to continue on failure.
 Each step implementation has to be marked explicitly.